 As you will be aware, the exemptions listed above are non-absolute and require the application of the Public Interest Test.
-I would suggest that public accountability would favour disclosure, given that the information concerns the efficient and effective use of resources by the Service.
-Likewise, disclosure of the information would also inform the public debate on the issue of retrospective facial recognition and in particular facial matching in regards to the Police National Database.
+I would suggest that public accountability would favour disclosure, given that the information concerns the efficient and effective use of resources by the Service and money spent in this regard.
+Likewise, disclosure of the information would also inform the public debate on the issue of policing and contribute to the accuracy of that debate in an area of particular interest, namely cybercrime.